calint/tang-nano-20k--riscv--cache-sdram/README.md

 -----------------------------------------------------------------------------
 [ ] study why memtest fails when configured with less than 16 cache lines off
-    32 B and why it fails almost always on same addresses with same error [ ] read LEDs
+    32 B and why it fails almost always on same addresses with same error => extensive testing shows that it fails even with 2^11 lines after a while if running memtest in loop. it fails mostly on same locations (2-3) with same values. heating problem? defect circuit? after a fail the card needs to cool down before passing the memtest more than 10 times in a row.
+[ ] read LEDs
 [-] study better FSM in /src/emulators/flash.sv
     => simple emulator that implements the boot sequence of the CPU